5 Rules for a More Trustworthy Relationship

 A question that often arises in my practice is: What constitutes infidelity?
-When, people ask, is a flirtation innocent and when does it go too far?
-How can you draw lines when it comes to your and your partner’s behavior, especially when these lines have become increasingly blurred by social media, text messaging, and instant communication that make affairs more accessible?
+When is a flirtation innocent and when does it go too far?
+How can you draw lines when these lines have become increasingly blurred by social media, text messaging, and instant communication that make affairs more accessible?

 Technology That Aids Cheating and Spying